LFSCODE/AITurbo/README.md

 - GPU: The number of GPUs used in the job

-- Memory: The number of memory used in the job
+- Memory(GB): The number of memory used in the job

 - CPU: The number of CPUs used in the job